-Water surface is simulated by superposing a series of sinusoidal waves.
-All the wave trains share the same period but each one is travelling in a different direction, with its own amplitude and wavelength.
+Water surface is simulated by superimposing a series of sinusoidal waves.
+While all the wave trains share the same period, each one travels in a different direction, with its own amplitude and wavelength.

-This relatively simple technique is appropriate for simulating deep-water waves, with no influence from the water's bed (e.g. breaking waves) and without interferences (e.g. refraction effects near the coast...)
+This relatively simple technique is used to simulate deep-water waves, with no effect from the ocean floor (e.g. breaking waves) and without interferences (e.g. refraction effects near the coast.)

-At the base of most procedural terrain generation techniques stands a two-dimensional grid where each point is given a particular elevation...
+At the base of most procedural terrain generation techniques lies a 2D grid whereon each point is assigned a particular elevation.

-As for the desert, the cliffs are generated using Perlin Noise, with different parameters and with an additional effect of posterization.
+As for the desert, the cliffs are generated using Perlin Noise, with various parameters and with the additional effect of posterization.

-Perlin Noise (originally developed to generate textures for the movie Tron in the early 80's) is widely used in computer graphics whenever it is required to reproduce patterns found in nature (mountains, clouds, smoke, fire, fur...)
+Perlin Noise (originally developed in the early 1980s to generate textures for the movie Tron) is widely used in computer graphics whenever reproducing patterns found in nature (mountains, clouds, smoke, fire, fur…) is required.

-Text is classically laid-out in lines forming horizontally-bounded columns.
-In order to provide the full-coverage of a surface by text while keeping meaning, new solutions had to be invented...
+Text is classically laid out in lines forming horizontally-bounded columns.
+New solutions had to be invented in order to provide the full-coverage of a surface while retaining the text's meaning.

-The system used here enables to turn any piece of text into an infinite text field, readable on both horizontal and vertical axes.
+The system used here enables transforming any piece of text into an infinite text-field, readable on both horizontal and vertical axes.

 Demonstration of the principle using President Wilson's 14 points as textual source…

-In continuation to the previous example, it is possible to split an infinite text field into several surfaces positioned in three-dimensional space.
+Elaborating on the previous example, it is possible to split an infinite text-field into several surfaces positioned in 3D space.

-Once the surfaces are defined and the relation between them is established, it is possible to make the whole infinite text field flow indefinitely…
+Once the surfaces are defined and the relationship between them is established, it is possible to make the entire infinite text-field flow indefinitely…